zmlka/zmlka.github.io/about.md

 ---
-Title: About
+title: About
-Snippet: about zmlka.com
+snippet: about zmlka.com
+layout: post
 ----

 > Contradictions are not avoided.